Catalysing research, innovation and action for people and nature to thrive

 This is an opportunity for civil society organisations, business networks and research teams to improve how nature is managed and ensure local communities can access and make the most of critical ecosystem services.

-Grants could be awarded to initiatives for improving evidence, creating new tools or for strengthening governance systems to support actions that are nature positive, strengthen local livelihoods and tackle the impacts of climate change.
+Grants are awarded to initiatives for improving evidence, creating new tools or strengthening governance systems to support actions that are nature positive, strengthen local livelihoods and tackle the impacts of climate change.

-Grantees will be offered a range of support.
-This might be, for example, around research methodologies, project monitoring and evaluation, reporting, doing strategic communications, and learning and networking with other grantees.
+Grantees are offered a range of support.
+This might be, for example, around research methodologies, project monitoring and evaluation, reporting, strategic communications, and learning and networking with other grantees.